 (B) Equipment rated under 37kW and subject to the 2000 Plus Limited Test Procedures.
 A manufacturer or post-manufacture marinizer may produce equipment and vehicles and marine engines with engines rated under 37kW that are exempt from meeting current model year emission standards for a portion of its California-directed production volume.
 These percent-of-production flexibility allowances must be used within the seven years immediately following the date on which Tier 1 engine standards first apply to engines used in such equipment and vehicles and marine engines, provided that the seven-year sum of the U.S.-directed portions of the manufacturer's percent-of-production flexibility allowances, does not exceed 80 percent, expressed in cumulative yearly percentage increments;

-(C) Equipment subject to the 2008 and Later Test procedures.
+(C) Equipment subject to the 2008-2010 or 2011 and Later Test procedures.
 A manufacturer may produce equipment and vehicles with engines that are exempt from meeting current model year emission standards for a portion of its California-directed production volume.
 These percent-of-production flexibility allowances must be used within one of the seven-year flexibility usage periods specified in Table 6 for each applicable power category, provided that the seven-year sum of the U.S.-directed portion of the manufacturer's percent-of-production flexibility allowances does not exceed 80 percent, expressed in cumulative yearly percentage increments, except as provided for in paragraph (d)(6) or (f).
 Equipment used as percent-of-production flexibility allowances must contain only engines that have been certified to, at least, the standards listed in Table 6, corresponding to the flexibility usage period selected by the manufacturer.
 All flexibility allowances for a power category must be used within the same flexibility usage period.

 Table 6. -- Tier 4 Flexibility Allowance Options